Multi-planarizable quivers, orientifolds, and conformal dualities: Gauging the flavour: PdP vs. PdP and their orientifolds

 The superpotentials \eqref{WPdP3B} and \eqref{WPdP3C} are projected as

 by fixed lines, and

 by fixed points.
 Observe that, as in Sec. \ref{sec:toy}, in these formulas and in the rest of the paper all the gauge contractions will be understood.

 Let us make an important remark regarding the factors of $1/2$ in formula \eqref{eq:OLb}.
 The presence of such factors has not been discussed in the original references on orientifolds and dimers \cite{Franco:2007ii}, because the authors were not interested in the structure of the exactly marginal deformations.
 Here we observe that these factors appear each time a fixed line crosses some superpotential interaction in the dimer, which in turn arises from a disk amplitude in the five-brane picture and whose volume is halved by the fixed line.
 As we discussed above, they are crucial in our discussion about the conformal duality.
 The analysis of the fixed point via $a$-maximization was performed in \cite{Antinucci:2020yki}.
-This analysis has shown that the two models differ only by exactly marginal deformations and from this one can conclude that they are indeed conformally dual.
+This analysis has shown that the two models differ only by exactly marginal deformations.

+Here we analyze the fixed points of the two models by turning on the superpotential terms one by one.
+We stress that a similar analysis can be performed in the other models considered in next sections.
+We start from $W=0$, where a fixed point exists with central charge $a \simeq 0.650$, and the unitarity bound is not violated.
+Let us first focus on the PdP$_{3b}$.
+At this point, at large $N$, the cubic operators without tensors in Eq. \eqref{eq:OLb} are marginal, the quintic operators are irrelevant and the cubic operators with tensors are relevant.
+We turn on the cubic operators and find a new fixed point with $a \simeq 0.609$, where the unitarity bound is satisfied.
+At this new fixed point, the quintic operators are marginal.

+Studying the model PdP$_{3c}$, at the fixed point with $W=0$ the cubic operators in Eq. \eqref{eq:OPc} are marginal and the quartic operators, which involve tensors, are irrelevant.
+By turning on these operators we find a new fixed point with central charge $a \simeq 0.609$, the same value we just found for PdP$_{3b}$.
+The unitarity bound is satisfied and we see that the central charge has decreased.
+This suggests that the quartic operators are dangerously irrelevant.
+At this fixed point the operators appearing in the superpotential of PdP$_{3b}$ are classically marginal.
+One can check, from Tab. \ref{tab:PdP3bcglobalcharges}, that these operators are in fact exactly marginal, therefore the two theories live on the same conformal manifold.

 Here we will go one step further by applying a chain of tensor deconfinement `tricks' and Seiberg dualities to show that the two superpotentials are actually identical up to some sign factors.
 The interpretation of the conformal duality in this sense is more natural and fits with the general behaviors discussed in Sec. \ref{sec:toy}.
 Observe that the simplest example of such a conformal duality is the case of $\mathcal{N}=4$ SYM in presence of a $\beta$-deformation \cite{Leigh:1995ep}.
 More generally the $\beta$-deformation is always an exactly marginal deformation for any toric quiver gauge theory \cite{Benvenuti:2005wi,Imamura:2007dc}.
 Starting from the superpotential $W = h W_0$ of a toric quiver gauge theory the beta deformed superpotential is $W = h W_0 + \beta W_\beta$, where $W_\beta$ corresponds to the toric superpotential but this time taken with all plus signs.
 In this sense a model with $W = h W_0$ is conformally dual to a model with $W = h W_\beta$.
 Here we will consider exactly marginal deformations of this type, but only by flipping the sign of a subset of superpotential interactions.